 16. Optionally, you can click on Replace all child object permission entries with inheritable permission entries from this object.
 This will permit all the sub-folders and the files of that particular folder.

 Voila!
-You have entirely and manually changed the ownership of the folder permanently and have successfully resolved the issue of Destination folder Access Denied: You need permission to perform this action in Windows 7.
+You have entirely and manually changed the ownership of the folder permanently and successfully resolved the Destination folder Access Denied: You need permission to perform this action in Windows 7.

 You may also like: